Graate-Org/NEAR-rock-paper-scissors/src/rock-paper-scissor/README.md

 ```
 - "View" function (ie. a function that does not alters contract state)
 - Recieves a `'{acct: AccountId}'` as parameter
-- Returns a all the games that a player (AccountId) has participated in.
+- Returns a all the rooms that an accountId is a member of.

 ```ts
 function getGamePlayers